TokisanGames/Terrain3D/doc/docs/installation.md

 7. In `Project Settings / Plugins`, ensure that Terrain3D is enabled.
 8. Select `Project / Reload Current Project` to restart once more.
 9. Open `demo/Demo.tscn`.
 You should see a terrain.
 Run the scene by pressing `F6`.

-**Updated for 0.9.3-dev:** When using Terrain3D in your own scene, select the Terrain3D node in the Scene panel.
-In the Inspector, click the folder icon to the right of `data directory`, and specify a directory to store your data.
+10. When using Terrain3D in your own scene, select the Terrain3D node in the Scene panel.
+In the Inspector, click the folder icon to the right of `data directory`, then specify a directory to store your data.
 This directory can be used shared with other scenes.

 Next, learn how to [prepare your textures](texture_prep.md).